Chapter 1 : Chapter 1

 "Mrs Weasley, hi, how are you?"

 Sure enough Hermione spotted the redhead in the arms of her best friend further up the platform.
-She quickly walked over and cleared EE throat loudly.
+She quickly walked over and cleared her throat loudly.

 "Hermione!"
 Harry and Ginny exclaimed.

-"Are you ready to go find a compartment Hermione?"
+"You too Hermione, are you ready to go find a compartment?"
 Ginny asked.

 "Cool!
 Who is Head Boy by the way?"

-"Most, but not all" said Harry, a hint of sadness in his voice.
-"You two had better get on the train, it leaves in 3 minutes"
+"Most, but not all." said Harry, a hint of sadness in his voice.
+"You two had better get on the train, it leaves in three minutes"